open-telemetry/opentelemetry-dotnet-instrumentation/docs/windows-service-instrumentation.md

 # Instrument a Windows Service running a .NET application

-We recommed setting environment variables for a Windows Service using the Windows Registry.
+We recommend setting environment variables for a Windows Service using the Windows Registry.

-> Remember to restart the Windows Serivce after making changes to its configuration.
+> Remember to restart the Windows Service after making changes to its configuration.

 ## Set environment variables for a Windows Service